JoelLF/Task-Manager/README.md

 node server
 ```

-<li>To start the frontend server, use the command-line and navigate towards the backend folder, then use the command:
+<li>To start the frontend server, use the command-line and navigate towards the frontend folder, then use the command:
 </li>

 ```bash